cpske/ISP/django/separate-model-classes.md

 1. Django migrations needs to locate the models and associate them with the correct database table.
 And we don't want to change the table names.
     - The default table names are `app_model` such as `lists_todo` and `lists_todolist`.
-2. We don't want to change our code that refers to models.
+2. We don't want to change other code that refers to models.
 In the default configuration (all models in models.py) we would write:
 ```python
 from lists.models import Todo
 from lists.models import TodoList